-- The expected return on embedded value at the start of the year ("expected return") - Operating variances during the period ("operating experience variances"), caused by differences between the actual operating experience of the period and the assumptions used to calculate the embedded value at the start of the year, before the impact of new sales during the period - The impact of changes in assumptions at the end of the period for operating experience ("operating assumption changes") - Variances and changes in assumptions regarding future experience used to calculate the value of in-force business at the end of the period relating to economic conditions ("economic variances and assumption changes") - The "value added by new business", calculated at the moment of sale using the end of period assumptions - The impact in 2008 of the collapse of Lehman Brothers, and the consequent devaluation of the structured bonds underlying certain index-linked products, which was covered by the extraordinary capital injection made by the two major shareholders
+- The expected return on embedded value at the start of the year ("expected return") - Operating variances during the period ("operating experience variances"), caused by differences between the actual operating experience of the period and the assumptions used to calculate the embedded value at the start of the year, before the impact of new sales during the period - The impact of changes in assumptions at the end of the period for operating experience ("operating assumption changes") - Variances and changes in assumptions regarding future experience used to calculate the value of in-force business at the end of the period relating to economic conditions ("economic variances and assumption changes")

+- The "value added by new business", calculated at the moment of sale using the end of period assumptions - The partial reversal (23 million Euro) in 2010 of the extraordinary capital injection (108 million Euro) made in 2008 by the two major shareholders to cover the devaluation of the Lehman Bros. structured bonds, as a result of the recovery in value of the bonds

-The following table shows the components of the Group Embedded Value earnings in 2008 and 2009.
+The following table shows the components of the Group Embedded Value earnings in 2010 and 2011.